Reading Time: 7 minutes

 If you're brand new at this, land your first client with these tips.

-Being a small business owner, marketing should be a top priority.
+Marketing should be a top priority for a small business.
 It can be easy to neglect this when all you really want to do is train people.
 But without good marketing, a potential client won't find you.
 Take the time to learn about how to put a marketing plan together and then carve out the time to do it.
+Here are a few tips to get started:

 You have the credentials.
 You have the passion.
 Now you have to sell your services.
 The most successful trainers are always selling.
 Don't expect clients to simply come to you.
 Reach out online, in gyms, in community centers, at professionals, even at parties.
 Always be on the lookout for someone who may need a trainer and then sell yourself.